Below our information you’ll find real guest reviews & your chance to submit your opinion.

 Skull Island: Reign of Kong – photo gallery

-Skull Island: Reign of Kong now soft opening – HD video
+Skull Island: Reign of Kong – HD video

 Skull Island: Reign of Kong – real guest reviews

 We got lucky and got to the park right at opening and there was essentially zero wait for Kong.
 It was fine, it’s a good ride and has some fear factor.
 The effects are impressive but I’d never wait in line for it.
 If I’d waited more than 30 minutes I would have been pissed.If you’ve tried the Fast and the furious at Univeral Studios, it’s very similar.
 There are so many incredible simulator rides out there right now, in my opinion - this one is just okay.

 First time at Universal, haven't heard any hype about this ride, so I had no expectations (besides hoping to enjoy myself.)
 The lineup atmosphere was good, with the props, the boogie men scaring children, and with the gibbering old crone in the skull room.You know right away once you get handed 3D glasses and see there are no restraints that you are in for a snore-fest.
 In between huge projector screens, a bus gets shaken back and forth, squirted with water, accelerated a bit, then slowly driven past an animatronic growling Kong head.A GOOD ride would have full restraints, Kong lifting the bus off the ground, tilting it vertical, carrying it up a cliff wall, smashing the roof a couple times, then throwing it away; this was no good.
 Too much reliance on 3D for the ride; 3D effects should add to an experience, not be a substitute for an experience.